swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   ///   - owner: a binding whose lifetime must exceed that of
   ///            the returned `Span`. public init<Owner>(
+    unsafeBytes buffer: UnsafeRawBufferPointer,
-    unsafeBytes: UnsafeRawBufferPointer, as type: Element.Type, owner: borrowing Owner ) -> dependsOn(owner) Self
+    as type: Element.Type,
+    owner: borrowing Owner
+  ) -> dependsOn(owner) Self

   /// Unsafely create a `Span` over a span of initialized memory.
   ///
   /// The memory representing `count` instances starting at
   /// `unsafeRawPointer` must be owned by the instance `owner`,
-  /// meaning that as long as `owner` is alive, then the memory
-  /// will remain valid.
+  /// meaning that as long as `owner` is alive the memory will remain valid.
   ///
   /// `unsafeRawPointer` must be correctly aligned for accessing
   /// an element of type `Element`.